taisiiacoder/technical-writing-portfolio/glossary/API-glossary.md

 ### Version control system

-A code management system based on commits (snapshots) that keeps content in certain states.
+A code management system based on commits that keeps content in certain states.
 It allows you to return to previous states, split the code into different versions, branches, etc.

 # Y